-32.3 The governing board will assess the suitability of prospective employees by: •
+32.3 The governing board will assess the suitability of prospective employees by:

-Verifying the candidate's identity, preferably from the most current photographic ID and proof of address except where, for exceptional reasons, none is available.
+- Verifying the candidate's identity, preferably from the most current photographic ID and proof of address except where, for exceptional reasons, none is available. - Obtaining a certificate for an enhanced DBS check with barred list information where the person will be engaged in regulated activity. - Obtaining a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available. - Checking that a candidate to be employed as a teacher is not subject to a prohibition order issued by the Secretary of State, using the TRA Teacher Services' System.

-- Obtaining a certificate for an enhanced DBS check with barred list information where the person will be engaged in regulated activity. - Obtaining a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available. - Checking that a candidate to be employed as a teacher is not subject to a prohibition order issued by the Secretary of State, using the TRA Teacher Services' System. - Verifying the candidate's mental and physical fitness to undertake their working responsibilities, including asking relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role. - Checking the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK, the advice set out on the Gov.UK website will be followed. - If the person has lived or worked outside the UK, making any further checks that the school considers appropriate; this includes checking for any teacher sanctions or restrictions that a professional regulating authority has imposed. - Checking professional experience, QTS and qualifications as appropriate using Teacher Services. - Confirming that an individual taking up a management position is not subject to a section 128 direction. - 32.4 An enhanced DBS certificate will be obtained from candidates before or as soon as practicable after appointment.
+- Verifying the candidate's mental and physical fitness to undertake their working responsibilities, including asking relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role. - Checking the person's right to work in the UK.
+If there is uncertainty about whether an individual needs permission to work in the UK, the advice set out on the Gov.UK website will be followed. - If the person has lived or worked outside the UK, making any further checks that the school considers appropriate; this includes checking for any teacher sanctions or restrictions that a professional regulating authority has imposed. - Checking professional experience, QTS and qualifications as appropriate using Teacher Services. - Confirming that an individual taking up a management position is not subject to a section 128 direction. - As part of the shortlisting process candidates will be informed that the Trust may carry out an online search as part of due diligence. - 32.4 An enhanced DBS certificate will be obtained from candidates before or as soon as practicable after appointment.
 An online update check may be undertaken through the DBS update service if an applicant has subscribed to it and gives their permission.